AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial-introduction.md

 ### Initialisation

+The initialisation of a neural network (non-convex function) is important as we try to make it converge.
+We should initialise all neurons with a specific method.
 The [initialisation section](https://keras.io/initializations/) in the webpage of Keras provides a list of all the initialisation options implemented in Keras.
-You have to import them:
+First, you have to import them:

 {% highlight python %}
 from keras.initializations import uniform